TingZhuoXiang/PokeChessPython/README.md

 # PokeChessPython
-A chess variant with pokemon typing
+A chess variant with pokemon types